Asbestos Control in Buildings and Industry in Ontario

 Other features of this course:

-Various items for demonstration including asbestos material samples, equipment used in asbestos abatement work, and a fully functional mock-up of a Type 3 asbestos work area
+- Various items for demonstration including asbestos material samples, equipment used in asbestos abatement work.

 Meghan Kelly is a Training Specialist with the Hazardous Materials group at Pinchin Ltd. In her previous role as a Project Manager, Meghan managed asbestos and other hazardous materials projects including surveys, asbestos reassessments, and abatement operations.
 Meghan was also a Project Technologist, where she performed hazardous materials surveys and inspections of abatement work performed by contractors.
-Meghan holds a Master of Science in Analytical Chemistry degree from Carleton University and an Honours Bachelor of Science degree in Environmental Science and Chemistry from Trent University.
+Meghan has a certificate in Adult Education and Training from St. Francis Xavier University and she holds a Master of Science in Analytical Chemistry degree from Carleton University and an Honours Bachelor of Science degree in Environmental Science and Chemistry from Trent University.

 Proof of Training